Low Sugar Jam (Strawberry, Peach, Raspberry, Greengage)

 • Sheeting: Take your spoon and stir the jam then hold it up above the pot and watch the texture as it drips off.
 At the beginning of the process, the texture will be be quite runny with individual drops.
 As things progress, do this test a few more times and you'll start noticing that it "sheets" off the spoon rather than dripping like a thin liquid.

 • Plate Test: Place a small plate in the freezer for 5 minutes.
-When you think the jam is done, add a small dollop (a teaspoon is enough) to the chilled plate and put it back into the refrigerator for one minute.
+When you think the jam is done, add a small dollop (a teaspoon is enough) to the chilled plate and put it back into the freezer for one minute.
 Take the plate out and push your finger through the jam.
 The top should wrinkle a little.
 You can also tip the plate sideways and the jam should defy gravity.
 I've found that when the bubbles, temperature, and sheeting are on point the plate test is always a pass.

 • Temperature: A target temperature of 215 to 217°F seemed best suited for my desired texture - well set but easily spreadable.
 There's some science about pectin setting in that range.
 Several recipes suggest 220°F is the target but my fruit didn't quite get there and I'm glad I didn't keep cooking it.
 Once I had the right bubbles, sheeting off the spoon, and the plate test was successful, there was no point in breaking the fruit down further.